Learn more about chronic pain

 Check out the following resources for information on multidisciplinary treatment plans:

-Get advice or treatment from a psychologist, social worker, or online course to reduce the negative impact of pain on your life, and improve your well-being.
+Practice relaxation exercises, get advice or treatment from a psychologist, social worker, or online course to reduce the negative impact of pain on your life, and improve your well-being.

 Support groups